KrzysiekJ/abci_server/README.md

 No hard line length limit is imposed.

-If you want to regenerate Protocol Buffers code after updating `include/abci.proto`, execute `make gpb`.
+If you want to regenerate Protocol Buffers code after fetching new version of `include/abci.proto`, comment out eventual Go-related imports in that file and execute `make gpb`.

 ## License